nazimbo/fake-news-detector/README.md

 ## Step 2: Data Cleaning

 The next step is to clean the data.
 This involves lowercasing the text, replacing all non alphabetical characters with spaces, removing stopwords, and lemmatizing the text.
 The function `clean_data` in `data_functions.py` does this.

+## Step 3: Feature Extraction

+We now need to convert the text data into numerical data that the machine learning model can understand.
+This is done using the TF-IDF vectorizer.
+TF-IDF stands for Term Frequency-Inverse Document Frequency.
+It is a numerical statistic that is intended to reflect how important a word is to a document in a collection or corpus.

+Term Frequency of a word in a document = (Number of times the `word` appears in the document) / (Total number of words in the document)

+Inverse Document Frequency of a word = log((Total number of documents) / (Number of documents containing the `word`))

+TF-IDF of a word in a document = (Term Frequency of the word in the document) \* (Inverse Document Frequency of the `word`)